CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ## Logical Switch Port Limitations

-100G and 40G switches can support a certain number of logical ports, depending on the manufacturer; these include:
+100G and 40G switches can support a certain number of logical ports, depending on the switch; these include:

 - Mellanox SN2700, SN2700B, SN2410, and SN2410B switches
-- Switches with Broadcom Tomahawk, Trident II, Trident II+, and Trident3 chipsets (check the {{<exlink url="https://cumulusnetworks.com/hcl" text="HCL">}})

-Before you configure any logical/unganged ports on a switch, check the limitations listed in `/etc/cumulus/ports.conf`; this file is specific to each manufacturer.
+Before you configure any logical/unganged ports on a switch, check the limitations listed in `/etc/cumulus/ports.conf`.

 The following example shows the logical port limitation provided in the Dell Z9254F-ON `ports.conf` file.
 The maximum number of ports for this switch is 128.